Welcome to The Rhody Cruisers…

 Check these great CRUISER NEWSER’s from the past.

 Issues from 2016 through 2020 … Or the Most Recent Issues:

 I bet you’ve noticed… There has been little new content for a while in the Rhody Cruisers Section.

 Here is my excuse, and what I’m doing about it.

 The problem with an actual website is that the “User”, that’s you, has to navigate to it.
 It doesn’t come to you.
-Its great for display, and archive, but it dosen’t come to you.
+It’s great for display, and archive, but it doesn’t come to you.

 … eMail comes to you.
 So that seems the best way for me to reach you and keep you informed.